Sikbik/fluxd-rust/fluxd_rust/docs/TROUBLESHOOTING.md

 - Reduce Fjall memory usage via `--db-cache-mb`, `--db-write-buffer-mb`, and `--db-memtable-mb`.
 - Reduce worker counts for validation.
+- Use `--profile low` as a baseline for constrained hosts.

 ## Dashboard not reachable